 The process flow header is not a substitution for the icon tab bar.
 For more details, see the Usage section at the top of this article.

 Keep the amount of information inside each node to a minimum.
 Reveal more information via a popover.

 Although technically possible, the node titles should not be turned into links.
 The IsTitleClickable property should be left in its default state (“false”).
-Titles that the user can click or tap may lead to usability issues.
+Titles that the user can click may lead to usability issues.
 Handle every action or interaction via a popover and/or navigation to a subsequent page.